The trade war between the United States and China has lasted for more than one year — and a resolution is nowhere in sight.World Economyread more

 Accountants sifting through the Senate version of the GOP tax bill are finding that some of their small business clients may indeed pay more under the proposed legislation.

-Generally, the Senate bill will permit small business owners to deduct 23 percent of their income, allowing them to save on their taxes.
+Generally, the Senate bill will permit small business owners to of their income, allowing them to save on their taxes.
 This rate will be available to so-called pass-through entities, including S corporations and limited liability companies (LLCs).

 The remainder of the income that isn't deductible will be subject to regular income taxes.